kimnivore/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The DOM (document object model) is a Javascript object (with key:value pairs) that contains every element on a page.
+It is a representation of the various objects that comprise of the structure/content of a document on the web.
+It is a programming interface for web documents and a way for humans to interface with the browser.

 2. What is an event?

+An event is is a way that web users can interact with a webpage.
+Each time there is user interaction with the page, whether it be a click or mouseover or other cut/copy/wheeldown, this is considered an event.

 3. What is an event listener?

+When an event happens on an element, it can be tracked or have another action taken.
+This action is called an event listener.
+For example, to add an event listener to an element for a click, you would write: element.addEventListener('click', callback).
+You could also add event listeners through inline styling or by utilizing attributes in the dom object.

 4. Why would we convert a NodeList into an Array?

+We should convert a NodeList into an Array because a NodeList is a collection of DOM nodes which are extracted from the HTML document, whereas an array is a data-type.
+In order for access the data in the array, we must convert the NodeList into an array first.
+We can't access this data directly.
+To convert to an array you would use the 'Array.from()' method.

 5. What is a component?

+A component is an independent and reusable piece of code that can be used to build elements with similar functionality and styling.
+The purpose of components is for reusability.
+A component is basically a function.